Palo Verde High Magnet School (Arizona)

 Palo Verde High Magnet School is located at 1302 South Avenida Vega in Terra Del Sol, Tucson, Arizona.
 The school has been open since 1962.
 Its current principal is Eric Brock.
 The school's name comes from the surrounding Palo Verde trees, native to Tucson.
 Its mascot is the Titan and the school colors are royal blue and gold.
 Palo Verde is also a magnet school specializing in engineering and technology.
-There are currently 1,250 students attending Palo Verde from grades 9–12.
+As of the 2023–2024 school year, Palo Verde had an enrollment of 676 students in grades 9–12.

 History

 Palo Verde High School adjusted its focus to become a magnet high school to attract students from all outside its school zone.
 In order to attract new students, the school set its focused on engineering and technology, one of the first high school do this.
 As of 2018, Palo Vere High Magnet School is a S.T.E.A.M. school and was given a grade of B− and ranked 23rd of 521 Most Diverse Public High Schools in Arizona as well as 177th of 325 for Best Public High School Teachers in Arizona.
 The school also has a highly ranked robotics program, and engineering students that have the opportunity to secure internships at local engineering and manufacturing companies.